Swedish Armoured Troops: Inspector of the Swedish Armoured Troops

-The head was called Inspector of the Swedish Armoured Troops (Pansarinspektören).
+The chief of the armoured troops was referred to as the Inspector of the Swedish Armoured Troops (Pansarinspektören).
 The Inspector was from 1991 to 1995 the head of the Swedish Army Armoured Center (PaC).
-Below is a list of inspectors active in the years 1942–1995.
+Below is a list of inspectors between 1942 and 1995.

 Over the years, the inspector had largely retained the areas of responsibility he was initially assigned, but in an expanded and changed form.
 Type unit and functional responsibilities as well as the introduction of new equipment and combat vehicles were some of the inspector's most important tasks.
 Human resources were another very important part where the inspector was individual planning responsible for lieutenant colonels and majors who had completed the Swedish Armed Forces Staff College's higher course (except the Chief of the Army's commanders' group) and the last certifying commander for these.
 He was also the head of the promotion unit, which submitted proposals to the Chief of the Army on suitable armored officers for promotion.